pikaroot/pikaroot.github.io/_posts/CodeCombat2023/2023-08-17-codecombatctf.md

 Find <0x45>an(79)
 ```

-I almost ended up giving up solving this challenge until my legend teammate suggested me to look for patterns of trigonometry questions.
-Luckily, this method is feasible as the result always stay inconsistent on the same letter of each trigonometry function.
+I almost ended up giving up solving this challenge until my legendary teammate suggested I look for patterns of trigonometry questions.
+Luckily, this method is feasible as the result always stays inconsistent on the same letter of each trigonometry function.

-Hence, my script ended up finding `in` for sine function, `co` for cosine function, `an` for tangent function.
-Normal arithmetic should be easily calculated with using `eval()`.
+Hence, my script ended up finding `in` for the sine function, `co` for the cosine function, and `an` for the tangent function.
+Normal arithmetic should be easily calculated using `eval()`.

-Here is my ~~another shamless~~ `solve.py` script.
+Here is my ~~other shamless~~ `solve.py` script.

 ```python
 #!/usr/bin/env python3